Ludovine de La Rochère

-Ludovine de La Rochère (born 17 January 1971) is a French activist.
+Ludovine de La Rochère (born 17 January 1971) is a French anti-LGBTQ activist.
 She is president and co-founder of La Manif pour tous.

 Biographical information

 Personal life

 Ludovine de la Rochère was brought up in Paris.
 She is a practicing Catholic, but attended non-religious public school.
 She went on to obtain a degree in medieval history.
 She then taught geography at a secondary school in Essonne, before quitting teaching in the 1990s.

-De la Rochère was described as having "traditional religious convictions" by a former boss.
+Ludovine de la Rochère was described as having "traditional religious convictions" by a former boss.
 She was married by 21 and had her first child at age 23.
 She has four children.